 - SSB-based inter-frequency measurement with no measurement gap, when part of the SMTC occasions of this inter-frequency measurement object are overlapped by the measurement gap or the union of concurrent measurement gaps.

+The requirements in clause 9.3C.8, 9.3C.9 and 9.3C.10 apply provided that the measured NR SAN cell is served by the same satellite as the serving cell.

 <End of Change 2>